BarronHulver/Quick-Reference/json-quick-reference.md

   - boolean (true or false) - not quoted
   - null
 - key-value pairs are separated by commas.
 Note that the last key-value pair will not have a comma
+- Indentation does not matter.
+Best practice is to make it readable so use 2-4 spaces
 - A nested JSON object just means that for a key-value pair, the value is a JSON object

 #### empty JSON object example